roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-10 ****** byCathartico© It cost her quite an effort -- or rather a huge effort - to bring these words out.
+It cost her quite an effort -- or rather a huge effort - to bring these words out.
 Vanessa's aversion towards this mean bastard had only increased over the last hours.
 But she knew her role in this game.
 And for the moment, her body wasn't so sad about this position.

  By the surprising course of action, the mob had turned quiet.
 They were all excitedly waiting for Pavone's next move.